Demonstrators gathered in downtown Fresno for vigil and protest against police brutality

 FRESNO, Calif.
-(KSEE) — A few dozen people gathering in downtown Fresno Thursday afternoon for a demonstration against police brutality.
+(KGPE) — A few dozen people gathering in downtown Fresno Thursday afternoon for a demonstration against police brutality.

 Organizers of the 25th ‘No More Stolen Lives’ vigil and protest say the event is to remember those killed by Fresno County law enforcement.